alandekok/jlibtool/HOWTO.md

 In the interest of not getting in your way, these two commands also work:

-    $ ./jlibtool example.o -o libexample.so
+    $ ./jlibtool -o libexample.so example.o
-    $ ./jlibtool example.lo -o libexample.a
+    $ ./jlibtool -o libexample.a example.lo

-i.e. "Use non-PIC object to create a dynamic library", and "use a PIC object to create a static library".
+i.e. "Create dynamic library from non-PIC object", and "Create static library from PIC object".

 The underlying philosophy is that the tool should make it easier to do the Right Thing.
 It should _not_ prevent you from doing what you want.

 Why?
 You are the administrator, and you should have absolute control over how you build your programs.
-If jlibtool gets in your way, then you will not use it.
+If jlibtool gets in your way, you won't use it.
 Therefore, it does not get in your way.